JonJagger/cyber-dojo/readme.txt

 will toggle the added lines on/off.

 The diff is a diff between two traffic-lights.
-If you click on an animals 13th traffic-lights (on the dashboard) then the diff page will show the diff between traffic-lights 12 and 13, and the values 12 and 13 will appear at the top left below their respective traffic-lights.
+If you click on an animals 13th traffic-light (on the dashboard) then the diff page will show the diff between traffic-lights 12 and 13, and the values 12 and 13 will appear at the top left below their respective traffic-lights.
 You can show the diff between any two traffic-lights by simply editing these